niclet/yi-hack-v2/README.md

 * If plugged, unplug the Yi camera
 * Insert the memory card in the Yi camera
 * Plug the Yi camera
-* Follow english instructions to pair with your android app.
+* Follow instructions to pair with your mobile app.
 This is only needed the first time.

 The camera will start.
 The led will indicate the current status :
 * yellow : camera startup
-* blue blinking : network configuration in progress (connec to wifi, set up the IP address)
+* blue blinking : network configuration in progress (connect to wifi, set up the IP address)
 * blue : network configuration is OK.
 Camera is ready to use.

 How can I know which is the version of a firmware 'home.bin' file ?